databio/cellSpecificOpenChromatin/README.md

 ```
 The script creates two matrices - one with maximum coverage value over the given region and one with mean0 value over the given region.
 Rows are individual genomic regions, columns are individual cell types.
 ### 9. Normalize matrix
+Final step of creating the cell specific open chromatin matrix is quantile normalization.
+This is done by running ```normalizeOpenMatrix.R``` , where previously created matrix is passed to the variable *matrix_hg19*.
+The script creates the open chromatin cell specific matrix in its final form, which is called *openSignalMatrix_hg19_quantileNormalized_round4.txt*.